Understanding baby sleep: A comprehensive guide for parents

 It can be difficult to keep track of your baby's sleep, so it's a good idea to use a baby monitor that, in addition to video and audio streaming, stores sleep information in the Activity log that you can review and discuss with your pediatrician.

-Ensuring your baby's safety during sleep is paramount.
+Lastly, safety during sleep is paramount.
 This includes laying your baby on their back to sleep, ensuring their crib is free of any loose bedding, blankets, pillows, or soft toys, and maintaining the room at a comfortable temperature.
 Read our safety tips for safe sleep.

 7 interesting facts about baby sleep